cesarnml/svelte-tdd/README.md

 ### Chapter 11 - Replacing Behavior with a Side-By-Side Implementation

-- `side-by-side implementation` - is a way to use tests to replace the existing code while ensuring the test suite remains on *Green*
+- `side-by-side implementation` - is a way to use tests to replace the existing code while ensuring the test suite remains on _Green_
 - In Vitest, a `spy` is created by calling `vi.fn`
 - Incredibly confused by this chapters implementation, but going to brush it off and continue forward

 ### Chapter 12 - Using Component Mocks to Clarify Tests - 15 pages

+- The number-one rule when using component mocks, and test doubles in general, is to avoid building any control logic into them.
+  - `mockReturnValue` and `mockResolvedValue` always return fixed values
+  - Avoid setting up a test double in a `beforeEach` block
+- Hand-rolled component stubs rely on Vitest's `vi.mock` function and `__mocks__` directory
+- `JSON.stringify` is a handy method to use in component mocks when you just want to verify that the correct prop structure is passed to a mock from its parent
+- BIG NEGATIVE WITH MOCKING COMPONENTS:
+  - _it's challenging to keep the mock aligned with real implementations._
+- If needed, use `svelte-component-double` package to mock components and gain access to useful custom matchers: `toBeRendered` and `toBeRenderedWithProps`
+- Avoid component mocks if possible because they added complexity to the testing suite

 ### Chapter 13 - Adding Cucumber Tests - 10 pages